ILIAS-TechnicalBoard/ILIAS/docs/development/maintenance.md

 maintenance they assure proper communication among developers that are working on the component.

-The Maintainer is understood to be the owner of a component and are basically the only ones that are permitted to make changes in a component.
+The Maintainer is understood to be the owner of a component and is basically the only one that is permitted to make changes in it.
 Decisions about features in the component are made together with the product manager on the JF.
 This implies that mostly the maintainer is the only possible contractor for work on a component that should be included in the official ILIAS-core.
-The maintainer may delegate the permission to make changes to other developers at their own discretion for specific parts of their component or even for the complete component.
+Maintainers may delegate the permission to make changes to other developers at their own discretion for specific parts of their component or even for the complete component.

 The PM and the TB appoint or replace maintainers.
 The maintainer role belongs to a person, not a company.
-Since the role builds on social capital in the community and a vision of the component, it will be near impossible to leave that role at a company when moving on.
+Since the role builds on social capital in the community and a vision of the component, it will be near impossible to leave that role with a company when a maintainer moves on.

 It is encouraged that maintainers appoint second or even third maintainers for their respective components and introduce them to the inner workings of the